bierschi/robo_car/README.md

 ## Operating System
 As operating system [Ubuntu Mate](https://ubuntu-mate.org/) was selected.
-Due to the reason that currently no official raspberry pi 3b+ is provided (25.10.2018), litte hacks are necessary to get it running.
+Due to the reason that currently no official raspberry pi 3b+ image is provided (25.10.2018), litte hacks are necessary to get it running.
 <br><br>
 **Problem**: The Rasperry Pi 3b+ shows only a rainbow screen and will not boot